Sylvain Lesné: 2022 investigation

 Lesné is the leading researcher overseeing or instigating the work in about ten disputed studies as of 2022; as of May 2023, according to the Minneapolis Star Tribune, images have been questioned on 20 articles he has authored.
-Another journal, Science Signaling, has issued two expressions of concern, (Note: Expression of concern June 21, 2022 for Amar F, Sherman MA, Rush T, Larson M, Boyle G, Chang L, Götz J, Buisson A, Lesné SE (2017).
+Another journal, Science Signaling, had issued two expressions of concern, (Note: Expression of concern June 21, 2022 for Amar F, Sherman MA, Rush T, Larson M, Boyle G, Chang L, Götz J, Buisson A, Lesné SE (2017).
 "The amyloid-β oligomer Aβ*56 induces specific alterations in neuronal signaling that lead to tau phosphorylation and aggregation") (Note: Expression of concern June 21, 2022 for Alfonso SI, Callender JA, Hooli B, Antal CE, Mullin K, Sherman MA, Lesné SE, Leitges M, Newton AC, Tanzi RE, Malinow R (2016).
 "Gain-of-function mutations in protein kinase Cα (PKCα) may promote synaptic defects in Alzheimer's disease") and two other journals,The Journal of Neuroscience (Note: Erratum June 15, 2022 for Larson ME, Sherman MA, Greimel S, Kuskowski M, Schneider JA, Bennett DA, Lesné SE (2012).
 "Soluble α-synuclein is a novel modulator of Alzheimer's disease pathophysiology") and Brain, (Note: Erratum May 13, 2022 for Lesné SE, Sherman MA, Grant M, Kuskowski M, Schneider JA, Bennett DA, Ashe KH (2013).
 "Brain amyloid-β oligomers in ageing and Alzheimer's disease") have issued corrections on articles associated with Lesné and his UMN co-workers.
+In December 2025, the article in Science Signaling, "The amyloid-β oligomer Aβ*56 induces specific alterations in neuronal signaling that lead to tau phosphorylation and aggregation" was retracted after a UMN investigation found the concerns about manipulated images were valid.

 Retraction Watch states that Ashe co-authored some of the disputed papers, and that the authors in the disputed work do not overlap except for two from UMN Department of Neuroscience.
 On the corrected paper in Brain, Ashe and Lesné are the senior and first authors.
 Piller did not find the same image inconsistencies in other work published by Ashe or Vivien without Lesné as a co-author.

 Lesné's work in the 2006 publication and others has been investigated since June 2022.
 Alzheimer's researcher John Forsayeth commented that Ashe had been guilty of a "major ethical lapse" in oversight of data and Dennis Selkoe, a Harvard Medical School neurologist, said he did not understand how Ashe failed to "hyperscrutinize" data considering reactions to the 2006 Nature report.
 Piller writes that Lesné's work was already being queried before his investigation, when other researchers were unable to replicate the results.